Pygmy rabbit

-Description
+Taxonomy

+The pygmy rabbit was first described by Clinton Hart Merriam in 1891, as Lepus idahoensis; the type specimen, in winter pelage, had been collected in the Pahsimeroi Valley the previous autumn.
+In 1900, Gerrit Smith Miller Jr. erected the new subgenus Brachylagus for the pygmy rabbit.
+Historically, the pygmy rabbit has also been placed in the genera Microlagus and Sylvilagus.
+A 2022 study of ultraconserved elements within the lagomorphs recommended that Brachylagus idahoensis be reclassified as a member of Sylvilagus.

+Characteristics

 The pygmy rabbit is the world's smallest leporid, with adults weighing between 375 and 500 g, and having a body length between 23.5 and 29.5 cm; females are slightly larger than males.
 The pygmy rabbit is distinguishable from other leporids by its small size, short ears, gray color, small hind legs, and lack of white fuzzy fur.
+Like other leporids, it has a dental formula of —two pairs of upper and one pair of lower incisors, no canines, three upper and two lower premolars on each side, and three upper and lower molars on either side of the jaw.

 Distribution

 The range of the pygmy rabbit includes most of the Great Basin and some of the adjacent intermountain areas of western North America.
 Pygmy rabbits are found in southwestern Montana from the extreme southwest corner near the Idaho border north to Dillon and Bannack in Beaverhead County.
-Distribution continues west to southern Idaho and southern Oregon and south to northern Utah, northern Nevada, and eastern California.
-Isolated populations occur in east-central Washington and Wyoming.
+Distribution continues west to southern Idaho and southern Oregon, and south to northern Utah, northern Nevada, and north-eastern California.
+An isolated population occurs in east-central Washington, and another in Wyoming.

 The elevational range of pygmy rabbits in Nevada extends from 1370–2135 m and in California from 1520–1615 m.

-The last male purebred Columbia Basin pygmy rabbit, found only in the Columbia Basin of Washington state, died March 30, 2006, at the Oregon Zoo in Portland.
+The last male purebred Columbia Basin pygmy rabbit, found only in the Columbia Basin of Washington state, died 30 March 2006, at the Oregon Zoo in Portland.
 The last purebred female died in 2008.
-A crossbreeding program conducted by the Oregon Zoo, Washington State University and Northwest Trek is attempting to preserve the genetic line by breeding surviving females with the Idaho pygmy rabbit.
+A crossbreeding program conducted by the Oregon Zoo, Washington State University, and Northwest Trek is attempting to preserve the genetic line by breeding surviving females with the Idaho pygmy rabbit.